Making a Complaint

 Who can complain about a doctor?

-Anyone can make a complaint to the Medical Council about a doctor.
+The Medical Council considers complaints in relation to a doctor’s fitness to practise medicine.
+Anyone can make a complaint to the Medical Council about a doctor who is registered with the Medical Council in Ireland.
 This includes members of the public, employers and other healthcare professionals.
-More information can be found in the information booklet below;

 How to make a complaint about a doctor

 You can make a complaint by completing a copy of the Medical Council’s complaint form.